-To save a report document as a report template
+To save a report document as a report template:

-- 1 Do one of the following: - If you are using Word 2003 or XP, on the Historian menu, click Save Report.
-The Save As dialog box appears. - If you are using Word 2007, on the Historian tab, in the Reports group, click Save Report.
-The Save As dialog box appears. - 2 In the File name box, type a name for the report template. - 3 In the Save as type box, select Document Template.
+- 1. On the Historian tab, in the Reports group, click Save Report.
+The Save As dialog box appears. - 2.
+In the File name box, type a name for the report template. - 3.
+In the Save as type box, select Document Template.

-4 Click Save.
+4. Click Save.
 The .dot file appears in Microsoft Word.